Steve Brine: Lobbying

 Outside of his parliamentary role, he was also a strategic advisor for the pharmaceuticals company Sigma, healthcare recruitment firm Remedium Partners, and assistive technology company Microlink PC.
 He ended his involvement with these companies at the end of 2021 following then Prime Minister Boris Johnson's suggestion that he would ban MPs from having consultancy jobs following the Owen Patterson lobbying scandal.
 In January 2022, Brine was criticised for breaching lobbying rules by Eric Pickles, the chair of the anti-corruption watchdog Advisory Committee on Business Appointments (ACOBA) for starting his role at Sigma before informing ACOBA of his appointment.
 He apologised for "a mistake" and blamed "poor admin" on his part.
 Pickles also criticised him for contacting the then Vaccines Minister Nadhim Zahawi.
 He stated, "I do not consider it was in keeping with the letter or the spirit of the government's Rules for a former minister at DHSC to contact a minister with responsibilities for health on behalf of a pharmaceutical company which pays him."
 Brine had attended a meeting with Sigma executives and Zahawi in February 2021.

 In March 2023, it was announced that the Parliamentary Commissioner for Standards Daniel Greenberg would be starting an investigation into further lobbying allegations related to his work as a paid advisor for Remedium.
 This followed the release of leaked WhatsApp messages by The Daily Telegraph as part of the Lockdown Files in which he stated in early 2021 that he had been "trying for months to help the NHS through a company I am connected with – called Remedium" and that he had attempted to contact the then Secretary of State for Health and Social Care Matt Hancock and Chief Executive of NHS England Simon Stevens but had been rebuffed.
 Brine commented in response to the leak of the messages that he had been acting in the "national interest" in a "national crisis" and that "Ultimately, it led nowhere let alone secure any business for Remedium".
+In May 2023, Greenberg found that he had broken rules twice by "failing to declare" that he was a "paid strategic adviser to Remedium Partners" in his discussions with ministers.
+However, he did not find that Brine had engaged in paid advocacy as the services provided by Remedium were offered for free.

+Post-parliamentary career

+In 2024, Brine became a political advisor to the public relations firms M+F Health, GK Strategy, healthcare insurance firm Lime Health, and diagnostics research company Attomarker.
+He also became a columnist for the online community pharmacy publication Chemist + Druggist and the chair of trustees of the Winchester Cancer Sanctuary.